• Home

 Mango salsa with corn in a bowl with chips and lime wedges on the side.

-This colorful salsa uses simple ingredients to add a burst of flavor to meals and it only takes about 15 minutes to make.
+This colorful salsa uses simple ingredients to add a burst of flavor to meals, and it only takes about 15 minutes to make.

-The corn and mango salsa can add a punch of flavor to so many dishes.
+The mango salsa can add a punch of flavor to so many dishes.
 Add the salsa to lentil walnut tacos, vegan taco bowls, vegan mango black bean rice bowls, or enjoy it with tortilla chips.
 Feel free to adjust the ingredients to suit your preferences.
 Instead of garlic, add diced red onion, or if you prefer more heat, add more diced jalapeño.

 For more condiments to add flavor to your meals, try pico de gallo, cucumber pico de gallo, or spicy pickled red onions.